cruseakshay/Notes/ML/R/Importing and Managing Financial Data in R/notes.md

 use eapply() to call a function on each object in the environment, much like what lapply() does for each element of a list.

 do.call(merge, my_list) to merge lists into one.

+## Managing data from multiple sources

+The first argument to setDefaults() is the function you want to update, and the remaining arguments are name = value pairs of the arguments you want to update and the new default value.

+Note that this only works with getSymbols() because getSymbols() actively checks to see if you want to use a different default value.